Caring for Aging Narcissists: 7 Hard Things To Expect

 Family therapy with a therapist who understands narcissism is genuinely useful here.
 The treatment goal is less to change the narcissist, which is unlikely, and more to help the family system function around them without destroying itself.

-This is the point that rarely appears in caregiving literature but needs to be said directly.
+This is the point that is rarely discussed in caregiving literature.
+But it needs to be said directly.

 Providing care for an aging family member is meaningful and often the right thing to do.
-It is also not an unlimited obligation, and the fact that someone is elderly does not retroactively erase the harm they caused or obligate you to absorb unlimited mistreatment in the caregiving role.
+However, it is not an unlimited obligation.

 Setting limits on what you will and will not do is a legitimate act.
 Hiring professional caregivers rather than providing all care yourself is a legitimate choice.